neondatabase/serverless/README.md

 This package from [Neon](https://neon.tech) shims the [node-postgres](https://node-postgres.com/) `pg` library to work on serverless runtimes such as Cloudflare Workers and Vercel Edge Functions — places where TCP sockets are not available — via a WebSocket proxy.

-**Please note: this package also works in web browsers, but in most cases it's not appropriate to publicly deploy that way because it would reveal your Postgres credentials.**
+The package also works in web browsers, but in most cases it's not appropriate to publicly deploy that way because it would reveal your Postgres credentials.

 ## How to use it